tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 * :ref:`spherical_harmonic_acceleration`
 * :ref:`mutual_spherical_harmonic_acceleration` (relevant for, for instance, natural satellite dynamics).

 In addition to the three models listed above, which define different models for gravitational interactions between two bodies, you can of course define a third-body acceleration.
 In Tudat, however, you do *not* specify directly whether an acceleration is a 'third-body' acceleration.
 This is fully defined by what you've chosen as your center of propagation (TODO: insert link to trans prop. setup), and the bodies exerting and undergoing the acceleration.
 Similarly, when calculating the dynamics of a massive body, a correction is required for expressing the gravitational acceleraion exerted by the propagation origin (*e.g.* acceleration exerted by Earth on Moon, with Earth as propagation origin).
 We term this the 'central' acceleration.
-See :ref:`third_body_gravity` for details on both aspects
+See :ref:`third_body_gravity` for details on both aspects.

 .. _point_mass_acceleration: